JMBKoch/personal-website/content/authors/admin/_index.md

 ---
 # Display name
-title: Johannes Michael Benjamin Koch
+title: Johannes Michael Benjamin Koch (Michael)

 # Is this the primary user of the site?
 superuser: true